 Through each employee's review of the legislative audit at the state hospital, they all want good to come from the facility.

-KSHB 41 took their concerns to the Kansas legislature.
+KSHB 41 took their concerns to the Kansas Legislature.

-After reading the December 2024 audit's findings, Gardner believes there isn't much legislative action that be done to improve conditions.
+After reading the December 2024 audit's findings, Gardner believes there isn't much legislative action that can be done to improve conditions.

-"My conclusion after reading the post audit report, is there is some need for change in administration," he explained.
-"The public policy looks to be fine to me, and we may need to look at some funding issues, if there are administrative changes.
+"My conclusion, after reading the post audit report, is there is some need for change in administration," he explained.
+"The public policy looks to be fine to me, and we may need to look at some funding issues if there are administrative changes.
 But I think that audit does demonstrate to us that there is some need for changes there."

 KLPA's audit found, "Osawatomie State Hospital does not adequately ensure the safety and security of its staff."

 It also reported the hospital's history of safety and security issues, including when a staff member was sexually assaulted by a patient in 2015.
 OSH lost CMS certification (Medicare/Medicaid) for repeated safety deficiencies.
-OHS's plan to resolve the issues was review patients' risk of violence, increase training, and reminding staff to use personal safety alarms.

 Additionally, federal inspectors required renovations to address patient safety issues for suicidal patients to obtain federal funding.

-The facility underwent major renovations and the hospital was split into tow entities, OSH and AAC.
-Adair Acute Care met the federal funding certification requirements in 2017.
+The facility underwent major renovations, and the hospital was split into two entities, OSH and AAC.

 "In many of the changes in the audit, don't in and of themselves require new funding," she said.
 "We asked for some additional funding for additional psychologists, based on some of the demands and issues at the hospital.
-The Governor's budget supported that and the Legislature supported that funding as well."'
+The governor's budget supported that, and the legislature supported that funding as well."

 KSHB 41 is waiting for an update on the changes from KDADS.